 But as his success soared, Little Richard, fueled by his earlier connections to the church, saw his doubts about rock deepen.
 In 1957 he abruptly and publicly quit performing rock and committed himself to the ministry and recording gospel songs.
 He recorded his debut religious album, God Is Real, in 1959.

-In recent years, the once-dynamic performer has taken a break from the concert stage.
+In later years, the once-dynamic performer retreated from the concert stage.
 He fell ill during a show in Washington, D.C., during the summer of 2012.
 The following September, Little Richard suffered a heart attack.
 He described the incident to Cee Lo Green during an interview in Atlanta: "The other night, I didn’t know I was having a heart attack.
 I was coughing, and my right arm was aching.'

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!